* denotes current or former student

 Montefrio, M.J.F.
 (2015).
 Conflict management manual for forest communities in the Philippines.
 International Tropical Timber Organization.

-Dressler, W., & Montefrio, M.J.F.
+Dressler, W., and M.J.F.
+Montefrio.
 (2015, May 2).
 Stop prejudice against indigenous people’s kaingin.
 Philippine Daily Inquirer, Opinion

 Montefrio, M.J.F.
 Partnership regimes for the production of biofuels and natural rubber in upland Palawan, Philippines.
 Final report to the Economy and Environment Program for Southeast Asia, International Development Research Center.